derekthinks/react-skeletor-test/README.md

 ## Command Reference
 * `yarn start` will run the project in development mode (requires Kinetic Request CE to be running)
+* `yarn start -- --host 0.0.0.0 --public hostname` will run in development mode like the command above but the server will be accessible to other machines.
+  The hostname provided should be the intended hostname used in the browser when connecting to the application.
 * `yarn run build` will build the project in "production" mode (this will create a *dist* directory with all of the static files necessary to deploy the project)